-Although a study in 2021 showed that the HPV vaccine programme for teenage girls is very effective, it’s still essential to go for your screening.4
+Although a study in 2021 showed that the HPV vaccine programme for teenage girls and boys is very effective, it’s still essential to go for your screening.4

 Even if you’ve had the HPV vaccine it doesn’t protect against all types of HPV.
 So, the general rule is that everyone – women or transgender men – with a cervix, aged 25 to 64, are at risk of cervical cancer and should go for cervical screening when they’re invited.